EGI-Federation/documentation/content/en/internal/helpdesk/access-and-roles/_index.md

 ## Contact

-If you have any issues with roles or general questions regarding the helpdesk, please submit a ticket to the group "Second Level › Services › EGI Services and Service Components › Helpdesk (GGUS)" (start typing "ggus" in the group field for quick access).
+If you have any issues with roles or general questions regarding the EGI helpdesk, please submit a ticket to the group "Second Level › Services › EGI Services and Service Components › Helpdesk (GGUS)" (start typing "ggus" in the group field for quick access), or, if this group is not available to you, submit a ticket to the TPM.